albionbrown/LDJam46/README.md

 ## Installation

-Clone the git repository and either run a HTTP server or open game.html in a browser.
+Clone the git repository via HTTPS and either run a HTTP server or open game.html in a browser.

 Please enjoy!